7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 7.5.3 Data Source #2: Log-Trace Data

-Log-trace data is data generated from our interactions with digital technologies, such as archived data from social media postings (see Chapters 11 and 12).
-In education, an increasingly common source of log-trace data generated from interactions with LMS and other digital tools (Siemens & d Baker, 2012).
+Log-trace data is data generated from our interactions with digital technologies, such as archived data from social media postings (see Chapter 11 and Chapter 12).
+In education, an increasingly common source of log-trace data is that generated from interactions with learning management systems and other digital tools (Siemens & d Baker, 2012).
 The data for this walk-through is a summary type of log-trace data: the number of minutes students spent on the course.
-While this data type is fairly straightforward, there are even more complex sources of log-trace data out there (e.g., timestamps associated with when students started and stopped accessing the course).
+While this data type is fairly straightforward, there are even more complex sources of log-trace data out there (e.g. time stamps associated with when students started and stopped accessing the course!).

 7.5.4 Data Source #3: Academic Achievement and Gradebook Data

 This is a common source of data in the education realm: the graded assignments students completed.
-In this walkthrough, we examine only students’ final grades for the course.
+In this walkthrough, we examine only students’ final grade for the course.

 7.5.5 Data Source #4: Discussion Board Data